 Limit solid fats.
-Cut down on the solid fat you eat.
-Solid fats can be butter, margarine or shortening.
+Cut down on the solid fat you eat, like butter, margarine or shortening.
 Many recipes for gravies, cookies, and other baked goods include solid fats.
 As a general rule, if the fat can melt, it is not healthy and should be limited.